Melissa1909/neuroimaging-primer/README.md

 # neuroimaging-primer 🧠📚

 Some important sources to get into the basics of neuroimaging research.
-The list is definitely incomplete and follows my personal preferences and experiences.
+The list is incomplete and follows my personal preferences and experiences.
 Feel free to contribute and open a pull request!

 ## 📸 MRI - imaging the brain
 Studying the brain has undergone different periods, tightly linked to the available tools to look at and study it.
 Magnetic resonance imaging (MRI) is a common tool to image brain structure and function.
 It is a non-invasive medical imaging technique that uses a strong magnetic field and radio waves to generate a detailed representation of the brain.
 Get some more information of how MRI works below: